Roof Repair in Mount Vernon, OH

 Serving Mount Vernon and Surrounding Communities

 Platinum Home Exteriors travels to Mount Vernon from its base in Millersburg, Holmes County, Ohio, serving the full Knox County repair market from East High Street to the suburban edges.
 Knox County's 7,211 occupied housing units are 54.4% owner-occupied, and Platinum serves homeowners throughout that market.
 Crews cover Gambier, Centerburg, Fredericktown, Danville, and Coshocton.
 In-person estimates are available throughout the area with no travel fee.
-For all Mount Vernon roofing services, see See our Mount Vernon, OH Page.
-Call (330) 275-0935.
+For all Mount Vernon roofing services, see Our Mount Vernon, OH roofing services Call (330) 275-0935.

 Schedule a Free Roof Inspection in Mount Vernon